Nelson-Jnrnd/f1-pit-predictor-dataset/README.md

 This dataset contains lap-by-lap data for each drivers during races and contains the following columns:

-* LapStartTime: The start time of the lap in HH:MM:SS format.
+* LapStartTime: The start time of the lap in seconds.
 * LapNumber: The number of the lap.
-* LapTime: The duration of the lap in HH:MM:SS format .
+* LapTime: The duration of the lap in seconds.
+* DriverNumber: The number of the driver who set the lap (44, 77, etc).
 * Compound: The type of tire compound used for the lap.
 * TyreLife: The number of laps made on this set of tire.
 * TrackStatus: Single digit status codes (‘1’: Track clear, ‘2’: Yellow flag, ‘4’: Safety Car, ‘5’: Red Flag, ‘6’: Virtual Safety Car deployed, ‘7’: Virtual Safety Car ending).